 There are definitely challenges primary and secondary art educators face in the introduction of theatre to young artists, so it’s understandable that integrating the importance of physical health and movement into the normal coursework takes a back burner rot other valuable lessons.
 Personally, I believe it’s in the educator’s best interest to demonstrate and highlight the value in training and thinking about the physical body during middle and high school theatre programs.
 These instructors help mold young performers’ minds, so by consciously addressing the social “categories” outlined for their students in these age ranges, perhaps someone like me will not think that because they fail to physically excel on the basketball court they will not meet a similar fate in the world of theatre.
 I’m not saying we should sugar coat things and give theatre students false hope that it’s always going to be easy, because it most definitely is not, but if we can give them the foundation to prepare mentally and physically for what’s to come, they will be more willing to try new things and thus advance the world of theatre.
 If they understand themselves, they will develop a method of self-empowerment that allows them to maximize their potential with each new project.

 The last year has been what we will call my “Elphaba Moment.”
-In the Broadway musical Wicked, Elphaba (the green witch, for those unfamiliar with the show) struggles finding her voice because of how her green skin tone casts her outside the “in crowd” of her peers.
+In the Broadway musical Wicked, Elphaba (the green witch, for those unfamiliar with the show) struggles to find her voice because of how her green skin tone casts her outside the “in crowd” of her peers.
 At the end of Act 1, she realizes that she has the power to create her own good, and by “Defying Gravity,” discovers that she does not have to fit the mold society wants her to fit.
 For me, I’ve realized that, despite what I believed in high school, I’m not confined to a box of what I can and cannot do, and now I’m excited to break those boxes.
 If I want to be a good dancer, I should sign up for tap lessons.
 If I want to be stronger and take on more responsibilities, I need to make sure I give my mental and emotional health a proper amount of attention.
 But I should not let what others perceive my skill set to stop me from stepping out of my comfort zone or finding ways to build myself up.

 Theatre has provided me a safe outlet to grow as an individual to, as Elphaba says, “trust my instincts and leap,” if you will.
 Being Heather Duke in Heathers the Musical forced me to find a confidence I had never experienced before: I had to change the physicality of my walk and the way I thought about myself to figure out how to embody one of Westerberg’s coolest girls, and because I had not experienced my movement classes yet, I became incredibly self-conscious about the things I was doing on stage.
 But I now see the importance.

 My mime class taught me how to better engage and comprehend what my body is doing and it literally taught me how to step out of my own box.
 By learning the techniques of Marcel Marceau, I discovered that I have hips and that I can move them.
 I had no idea I could segment movements in my body to pull off some of his most famous illusions, nor could I have fathomed the idea that I would love it so much that I’d volunteer to movement coach a production of Disney’s The Little Mermaid this summer for my theatre company.
-I’ve hated dancing at weddings since I was little because I feared the judgments being made about my movements, and the other day I gave instructions to a cast of 30+ about how we should move so it looks like we’re under water without relying on Heely shoes.
+I’ve hated dancing at weddings since I was little because I feared the judgments being made about my movements, and the other day I gave instructions to a cast of 30+ about how we should move so it looks like we’re underwater without relying on Heely shoes.
 And it’s all because of the instructors who took the time to teach the importance of getting to know your body and experimenting with things and doing so in a productive way.

 I understand the importance of being healthy in a well-balanced way.
 I’m not going to start some crazy diet or work out a million times a day to gain that “perfect body,” but I will do things that encourage and inspire me to become a better person and actor with every new opportunity I explore.